Tokenized US equity infrastructure in 2026: the architecture map

 Six approaches in production.
 Three trade-offs that decide which fits your stack.
 Honest comparison of Alpaca, Dinari, Ondo, Backed, Superstate, and Flo.

 The tokenized US equity category isn't abstract anymore.
 As of April 2026, more than $1 billion sits in tokenized public equities and ETFs across a handful of platforms.
-At least five distinct architectures in production.
+At least five distinct architectures are in production.
 The marketing language across them is similar enough to be confusing.
 Tokenized stocks.
 1:1 backed.
 Regulated infrastructure.
 The actual stacks differ in ways that matter for any fintech, neobank, or wallet picking a vendor.

 There isn't a single right answer.
 The right architecture depends on your users' geography, your appetite for vendor concentration, your need for shareholder rights, and whether your roadmap requires private-market tokenization.
+The map above is a tool, not a verdict.

-Two questions worth asking any vendor in this category.
-What happens when your prime broker has an outage?
+What happens when your prime broker has an outage.
 If the answer is "we'd be down too," you're inheriting their concentration.
 If the answer is "we route to the secondary broker automatically," ask for the runbook.
-What exactly is settling instantly, and what is settling on standard timelines?
-If the vendor can't separate the user-facing leg from the broker-exchange leg crisply, the marketing is ahead of the architecture.
+The runbook is the artifact, not the slide.

 The category is still forming.
 The vendor map will look different in twelve months.
 The fault lines above will still be the right way to evaluate any new entrant, including, eventually, ours.